akruszewski/gibl/manuscript/chapter2.md

 I>
 I> A **thread** is a sequence of instructions that can execute in parallel.

-Racket has a built-in procedure `thread` that accepts a procedure which will be ran in parallel without blocking the next instruction in order.
+Racket has a built-in procedure `thread` that accepts a procedure that will be running in parallel without blocking the next instruction in order.

-As usual, we will show an example demonstrating threads.
+As usual, we will show an example of demonstrating threads.
 We will implement a procedure `detailed-fact` that will be similar to `fact` but also print whatever it is currently processing.

 ```racket
 (define (detailed-fact n)